decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 If the `request` is unrecognizable as a JSONForms survey such that a survey cannot be rendered, the server SHOULD send a [RFC 0035 Report Problem] message to the client.

-Should we require signing of the message or add signature_required to the request? [check with @Jorge]

 DIDComm V1 Example:
 ```json
 {